kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 ### Examples

+*All functionality related to In-Place Updates will be available only if the `InPlaceUpdates` feature flag is set to true.*

 This section aims to showcase our vision for the In-Places Updates end state.
 It shows a high level picture of a few common usecases, specially around how the different components interact through the API.

 Note that these examples don't show all the low level details.
-In addition, some other details are subject to change, specially API fields.
 Some of those details might not yet be defined in this doc and will be added later, the examples here are just to help communicate the vision.

 Let's imagine a vSphere cluster with a KCP control plane that has two fictional In-Place update extensions already deployed and registered through their respective `ExtensionConfig`.
 1. `vsphere-vm-memory-update`: The extension uses vSphere APIs to hot-add memory to VMs if "Memory Hot Add" is enabled or through a power cycle.
-1. `kcp-version-upgrade`: Updates the kubernetes version of KCP machines by using an agent that first updates the kubernetes related packages (`kubeadm`, `kubectl`, etc.) and then runs the `kubeadm upgrade` command.
-The In-place Update extension communicates with this agent, sending instructions with the kubernetes version a machine needs to be update to.
+2. `kcp-version-upgrade`: Updates the kubernetes version of KCP machines by using an agent that first updates the kubernetes related packages (`kubeadm`, `kubectl`, etc.) and then runs the `kubeadm upgrade` command.
+The In-place Update extension communicates with this agent, sending instructions with the kubernetes version a machine needs to be updated to.

 #### KCP kubernetes version update